holly-cummins/holly-cummins.github.io/content/posts/draft--fashion-and-programming-ii/index.md

 ---
-title: "The Sad Case of the Tech T-Shirt (Fashion and Programming Part ii)"
+title: "The Sad Case of the Tech T-Shirt (Fashion and Programming, part ii)"
 author: holly cummins
+cover: holly-eric-devoxx.jpg
-category: meta
+category: women in tech
 type: blog
 ---